What is your personal deep commitment to dream work? What is your intention?

 There is more in the dream.
 However, I have made the rookie mistake of not getting up to write it all down as soon as I awakened!

-My first impressions of the two dreams are clearly linked to the dream writing on the website.
 Those dreams from 1989 were just the beginning.
 Carl Jung was clear.
 Dreams are not like magic beans.
 Dreams are the inner work of individuation.
 Change requires courage, effort and dedication.
 I am completely clear.
 Jung was right.
 Commitment.
 Intentionality.
 Deep work.

 The Church without walls feels beautiful, warm and lovely.
-It brings to mind my gardens on the farm.
-I find my gardens as my Earth Church.
+It brings to mind my gardens on the farm which I see as my Earth Church.
 There are no limits, no walls in my Earth church.
-The children are truly much happier, chatty, laughing aspects of my self; they have all been birthed within since the dark days of depression I lived until the process of healing began in earnest in 1988.
+The children are truly much happier, chatty, laughing aspects of my self; they have all been birthed within since the dark days of depression I lived with until the process of healing began in earnest in 1988.
 Dreams are my greatest gift.

-In working with this dream of my Earth Church and Joyful Inner Priest, I come more to an appreciation of Jung.
-The process of individuation is indeed be a lifetime.
-The process of questioning your own interpretations of the world SHOULD go on for a lifetime!!
+In working with this dream of my Earth Church and Joyful Inner Priest, I come appreciate Jung much more.
+The process of individuation is indeed a lifetime.
 Transformation in psychological processes is the work of a lifetime as one moves from child, to youth to young adult, midlife and crone stages.
 Each stage may be marked with ritual.
 In my view, our culture encourages resistance to the stages of life preferring instead to imagine never growing up as in the Pan of Peter Pan.
 Everlasting childhood.
 Everlastingly free of wrinkles!
 In these many years of dreams, I have moved through the seasons of birth, rebirth, heat of summer, autumn losses and winter deaths.
 In dream work, the symbolism of the birth of a baby has appeared often as I sought to undertake new projects and processes.
 In these two dreams both human and animal babies appear to mark a shift in my ongoing quest for wholeness.

 I choose to work with only a few symbols in this pair of dreams.

-Throughout the 26 years I have written dreams, cattle images have appeared often.
+Throughout the many years I have written dreams, cattle images have appeared often.
 Recently, a young friend showed me The Book of Symbols: Reflections on archetypal images.
 (See resources for the full description).
-I do several strategies with my dream images BEFORE consulting this or any other of several good reference books.
-I read easily 500 books on dreams in the last 25 years.
+I do several strategies with my dream images long long BEFORE consulting this or any other of several good reference books.
+I read easily 500 books on dreams in the last 31 years.
 Sometimes, reading books like James Michener, The Source, Riane Eisler, The Chalice and the Blade and archaeological studies from Mirija Gimbutas lead to wonderfully beautiful and deep explanations of dream symbolism.

 Cows have always been a part of my life.
 Since Bill died, I have assumed full managerial responsibility for the herd.
-Records show 47 cow/calf pairs on the farm when Bill died.
+Records show 47 cow/calf pairs on the farm that September 29, 2000.
 My son, Jason is my main consultant/assistant.
 He is definitely the muscle of the operation plus he has an amazing ability to remember each and every cow and its calf by name.
 So, Jason appears in the dream to assist me in figuring out the situation.
 Jason is a close aspect of my being.
 He represents a part of myself I know well.

 Hathor, cow Goddess and the milk of Goddess as well as newly born calves